genome-spy/genome-spy/docs/grammar/mark/link.md

 ### Varying the dome height

 This example uses the `"dome"` shape to draw links with varying heights.
 The height is determined by the `y` channel.
+The `clampApex` property is set to `true` to ensure that the apex of the dome is always visible.
+Try to zoom in and pan around to see it in action.

 <div><genome-spy-doc-embed height="350">